sophos-iaas/chef-sophos-sg/README.md

 #### Fingerprint (for SSL without valid certificate chain)

-In case you use the default self signed certificate of your UTM, and you don't want to install an official / or install it to your trusted ones, you can choose to use **Public key fingerprinting**.
+In case you use the default self-signed certificate of your UTM, and you don't want to install an official / or install it to your trusted ones, you can choose to use **Public key fingerprinting**.
 The fingerprint of your UTM SSL certificate can be retrieved using the openssl tool: